openstack-archive/development-proposals/README.rst

 Working with OpenStack User Stories
 ===================================

-This repository is working space for the `OpenStack Product WG <https://wiki.openstack.org/wiki/ProductTeam>`_ and contains user stories and their associated trackers.
+This repository is a working space for the `OpenStack Product WG <https://wiki.openstack.org/wiki/ProductTeam>`_ and contains user stories and their associated trackers.

 Product WG / OpenStack User Stories Documentation
 =================================================